EvolveTechnology/toll-calculator/README.md

    - Additionally they can search for a registration number or click on a vehicle to see more detail.

-The back end responds with the a fees object attached to every vehicle, whether it is one vehicle or an array of vehicles.
-The fees object contains the `key-values` pairs, where the key is the day and the values are:
+The back end responds with the a `fees` object attached to every vehicle, whether it is one vehicle or an array of vehicles.

+This `fees` object contains the `key-values` pairs, where the key is the `date` and the values are:

 - chargeablePasses
 - isHoliday